AlejandroLeon2/AccessibleTravel/src/pages/en/blog/valle-sagrado.md

 ---
 title: "Valle Sagrado: Naturaleza, Historia y Accesibilidad en los Andes"
-description: "Explora el Valle Sagrado de los Incas con rutas accesibles, experiencias culturales y paisajes que te conectan con lo esencial"
+description: "Explore the Sacred Valley of the Incas with accessible routes, cultural experiences, and landscapes that connect you with what matters most"
 layout: "/src/layouts/BlogPostEn.astro"
 image: "/moray.jpg"
 imageAutor: "/images/autor.webp"
-bio: "Especializados en turismo accesible para personas con discapacidad.
-Conectamos aventura y accesibilidad en todo el Perú."
+bio: "Specialized in accessible tourism for people with disabilities.
+We connect adventure and accessibility throughout Peru."
-tags: ["cusco", "viajes", "turismo accesible", "perú"]
+tags: ["cusco", "travel", "accessible tourism", "peru"]
 date: "2025-08-07"
 author: "Francisco"
 ---

-El Valle Sagrado, ubicado entre Cusco y Machu Picchu 🇵🇪, ofrece una experiencia única para viajeros que requieren accesibilidad sin renunciar a la autenticidad cultural ni al contacto con la naturaleza.
+The Sacred Valley, located between Cusco and Machu Picchu 🇵🇪, offers a unique experience for travelers who require accessibility without giving up cultural authenticity or contact with nature.

-## **Destinos adaptados**
+## **Adapted destinations**

-- **Pisac**: Ruinas incas con senderos nivelados y mercado artesanal con acceso para silla de ruedas ♿
+- **Pisac**: Inca ruins with leveled paths and an artisan market accessible for wheelchairs ♿
-- **Ollantaytambo**: Fortaleza con rampas y asistencia local, ideal para explorar sin barreras
+- **Ollantaytambo**: Fortress with ramps and local assistance, ideal for barrier-free exploration
-- **Chinchero**: Talleres textiles adaptados y vistas panorámicas accesibles
+- **Chinchero**: Adapted textile workshops and accessible panoramic views

-## **Transporte y rutas accesibles ♿**
+## **Accessible transportation and routes ♿**

-Accessible Travel Peru ofrece:
+Accessible Travel Peru offers:

-- Vehículos adaptados para silla de ruedas
+- Vehicles adapted for wheelchairs
-- Choferes y guías capacitados en accesibilidad
+- Drivers and guides trained in accessibility
-- Asistencia personalizada en cada parada
+- Personalized assistance at every stop

-## **Actividades inclusivas**
+## **Inclusive activities**

-- Caminatas suaves por terrazas agrícolas incas
+- Gentle walks through Inca agricultural terraces
-- Talleres de cerámica y tejido con enfoque sensorial
+- Pottery and weaving workshops with sensory focus
-- Almuerzos en huertos orgánicos con acceso universal ♿
+- Lunches in organic gardens with universal access ♿

-## **Beneficios del Valle Sagrado para viajeros con necesidades especiales**
+## **Benefits of the Sacred Valley for travelers with special needs**

-- Altitud moderada y clima templado, ideal para aclimatarse gradualmente
+- Moderate altitude and mild climate, ideal for gradual acclimatization
-- Infraestructura turística en constante mejora
+- Constantly improving tourist infrastructure
-- Experiencias auténticas sin aglomeraciones ni estrés logístico
+- Authentic experiences without crowds or logistical stress

 ---

-## **Reserva tu itinerario accesible ♿**
+## **Book your accessible itinerary ♿**

-El Valle Sagrado no es solo un destino turístico:
+The Sacred Valley is not just a tourist destination:
-es una oportunidad para reconectar con lo esencial, sin barreras.
+it’s an opportunity to reconnect with what matters most—without barriers.

-Contáctanos y diseñaremos tu viaje a medida, con cada detalle pensado para tu comodidad y seguridad.
+Contact us and we’ll design your custom trip, with every detail tailored for your comfort and safety.